 - Do you own any non-exempt assets that could be sold to pay creditors?

 - Boats, motor homes, travel trailers, stocks, bonds.
 ATVs

 What is the Process for filing?

-- First thing you need to do is see if you qualify.
-Usually a qualified attorney can tell you whether you qualify in a five minute telephone conversation.
+- The first thing you need to do is see if you qualify.
+Usually, a qualified attorney can tell you whether you qualify in a five-minute telephone conversation.

 - Then you will need to gather those requested documents and fill out the Homework Packet as thoroughly as possible disclosing all of your assets and listing all of your creditors and those collecting for your creditors.

 - Then the attorney will need some time to organize it all and prepare your documents.
 You will then want to meet with the attorney and go over those documents and make any corrections before they are filed.